ansible/ansible/docsite/README.md

 such as link references, you may [install Sphinx] and build the documentation by running `make viewdocs` from the `ansible/docsite` directory.
 To include module documentation you'll need to run `make webdocs` at the top level of the repository.
-The generated html files are in docsite/htmlout/ and will require Wordpress to render correctly.
+The generated html files are in docsite/htmlout/ and really won't be formatted right until up on ansibleworks.com.

 If you do not want to learn the reStructuredText format, you can also [file issues] about documentation problems on the Ansible GitHub project.